thephpleague/uri-src/docs/components/7.0/index.md

 You need **PHP >= 8.1.0** but the latest stable version of PHP is recommended

-If you want to handle:

-- Data URI creation from a file content **requires** the `fileinfo` extension.
-- IDN host you are **required** to install the `intl` extension or a polyfill for PHP's idn function like the `symfony/polyfill-intl-idn` package;
+Handling of an IDN host requires the presence of the `intl` extension or a polyfill for the `intl` IDN functions like the `symfony/polyfill-intl-idn` otherwise an exception will be thrown when attempting to validate or interact with such a host.

-- IPv4 host in octal or hexadecimal form, out of the box, you **need** at least one of the following extension:
+IPv4 conversion requires at least one of the following:

-    - install the `GMP` extension **or**
+- the `GMP` extension,
-    - install the `BCMath` extension
+- the `BCMatch` extension or

-  or you should be using

 - a `64-bits` PHP version

-Trying to process such URI components without meeting those minimal requirements will trigger a `RuntimeException`.
+otherwise an exception will be thrown when attempting to convert a host as an IPv4 address.

+In order to create Data URI from the content of a file you are required to also install the `fileinfo` extension otherwise an exception will be thrown.

 Installation
 --------